 Founded by two brothers, Medley is on a mission to give the furniture industry a sustainability overhaul.
 They offer timeless and durable furniture for every room in the house: sectionals, accent chairs, sleeper sofas, beds, ottomans, benches, accent tables, dining tables, and storage pieces.

+Medley sources FSC-certified wood like kiln-dried alder, solid walnut and maple, and low VOC plywood (used only for backs and drawer bottoms).
 The wood is finished with USDA organic natural furniture polish made with beeswax, carnauba wax, and olive oil.
 For cushions, choose between CertiPUR-US®-certified synthetic foam and GOLS-certified organic latex.

 Other eco materials include OEKO-TEX cruelty-free Eco Wool (in their mattresses), natural jute webbing, GOTS-certified organic cotton upholstery lining, and either recycled or Greenguard Gold-certified synthetics.
+All the pieces are free of VOC adhesives, fire retardants, fluorocarbons, heavy metals, pesticides, preservatives, phthalates, formaldehyde, and azo dyes.

-Medley’s furniture is built to last.
+Everything is ethically handcrafted in Portland, Los Angeles, or Chicago.
 Their alder hardwood frames are backed by a lifetime warranty and mattresses with a twenty-year warranty.

 Etsy Reclaimed Furniture